 He became wealthy from petroleum revenues after years of drilling many dry holes.
 His oil and gas interests funded the Amon G. Carter Foundation which has a long history of philanthropy in Texas.
 He was a major contributor to Texas Christian University’s on campus football stadium that still bears his name.
 He had a life long interest in aviation which led to the establishment of Amon Carter Field (later known as Greater Southwest International Airport) that was in operation until it was eclipsed and made unnecessary by DFW Airport.
 How many people have a mountain named after them?
 Amon Carter Peak in the Big Bend National Park was named for him in consideration for his efforts in establishing the park.
 Also bearing his name is Amon G. Carter Lake near Bowie.

-Carter’s health declined as he got older and he died of a heart attack in 1955, but his generosity and tireless promotion of Fort Worth will be long remembered.
+Carter’s health declined as he got older and he died of a heart attack on June 23, 1955, but his generosity and tireless promotion of Fort Worth will be long remembered.

 © 2015, all rights reserved.